latest nhpb_banner 1__compressed

 How to Save Money

-Georgia free job training and employment assistance programs.
+Free job training and employment programs in Georgia.

-Your local workforce centers have been proven to show measurable successes for individuals with minimum and advanced levels of education.
+Your local Career workforce centers have been proven to show measurable successes for individuals with minimum and advanced levels of education, including adults or people seeking entry level jobs in GA.
 Assistance is also offered for individuals in Georgia that have never worked or that maybe have secured employment but were unable to keep it.
 Take control of your economic future and increase the security of your family.
 Additional services include:

 • EarnBenefits Assistance Program